-The Annual Meeting of Stockholders of Consolidated Edison, Inc. will be held at the Company's Headquarters, 4 Irving Place, New York, New York, on Monday, May 19, 2008, at 10:00 a.m. for the following purposes:
+The Annual Meeting of Stockholders of Consolidated Edison Company of New York, Inc. ("Con Edison of New York") will be held at Con Edison of New York's Headquarters Building, 4 Irving Place, New York, New York, on Monday, May 19, 2008 at Noon for the following purposes:

 - a.
-To elect the members of the Board of Directors as described in the Proxy Statement (attached hereto and incorporated herein by reference); - b.
-To ratify the appointment of PricewaterhouseCoopers LLP as independent accountants for the year 2008; - c.
-To approve the performance goals under the Company's long term incentive plan; - d.
-To act on a stockholder proposal as set forth in the Proxy Statement; and - e.
-To transact such other business as may properly come before the meeting, or any adjournment of the meeting.
+To elect the members of Con Edison of New York's Board of Trustees as described in the Information Statement (attached hereto and incorporated herein by reference); and - b.
+To transact such other business as may properly come before the meeting, or any adjournment thereof.